jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 draft: true
 ---

-A lot of arguments in generative modeling sound like taxonomy arguments.
+A common way to describe modern generative models is to split them into two

-Is the model autoregressive or diffusion-based?
-Is the data discrete or continuous?
-Is the objective cross-entropy, denoising, flow matching, or something else?
+families: autoregressive models for language, and diffusion models for images and videos.

-These distinctions matter.
-They affect architectures, losses, hardware efficiency, and what kind of mistakes a system tends to make.
-But I increasingly think they are not the right first question.
-They describe the family a method belongs to.
-They do not always describe what the method can actually do when it is asked to generate.
+This split is historically useful, but I think it is too coarse.
+Autoregression and diffusion are not just labels for model families.
+They also describe two different ways of spending compute at inference time.
+One extends a sample by adding new pieces.
+The other starts from a state and repeatedly revises it.

-The question I find more useful is:
+So the question I find more useful is:

 > What inference move is the model allowed to make?